SystemsApproach/tcpcc/design.rst

 We start by introducing four implementation choices that a congestion control mechanism faces, and the design rationale behind the decisions that were made for TCP/IP.
-Some of the decision were "obvious" given the circumstances under which they were made, but for completeness—and because the Internet's continual evolution means circumstances change—it is prudent to consider them all.
+Some of the decisions were "obvious" given the circumstances under which they were made, but for completeness—and because the Internet's continual evolution means circumstances change—it is prudent to consider them all.